 - Difficulty cleaning

-Zeus’s tail type was extremely easy to maintain (almost zero) — one of the big advantages of a long, straight tail.
+Zeus’s tail type was extremely easy to maintain (almost zero maintance) — one of the big advantages of a long, straight tail.

 6. Final Thoughts

 English Bulldogs do have tails — and while many are short or screwed, long tails like Zeus’s are completely natural and within the breed standard.
-These variations make Bulldogs one of the most visually unique and charming breeds in the world.
-If you love learning about the breed’s unique personality, you may enjoy reading Things Only English Bulldog Owners Understand, and if you're working on improving your Bulldog’s social confidence, our guide Making Dog Park Friends can be extremely helpful.
+These variations are just one example of how structurally unique and misunderstood the breed can be.